COMMITTED TO OUR LEGACY

 From the Casa Grande de la Cuesta to Pazo do Batanero

-The property was passed down from generation to generation until the mid-19th century when Manuel Batanero Montenegro and his wife, Pastoriza Flórez de Losada y Quiroga decided to renovate the old house.
+The property was passed down from generation to generation until the mid-19th century when Manuel Batanero de Montenegro and his wife, Pastoriza Flórez de Losada y Quiroga decided to renovate the old house.
 The result was El Pazo and the gardens that we enjoy today.

 The design of El Pazo